NetworkwithJosh/IT-Project/CustomerService/Handling-Difficult-Customers.md

 - **If the tone crosses the line, I stay firm and professional** *I understand this is frustrating and I’m here to help.
 I do ask that we keep the conversation respectful so I can focus on resolving the issue for you.*

+- **If the language remains abusive, I follow proper steps** I document the behavior, alert a supervisor if needed, and follow company policy on escalation.
+I do not continue if it compromises respectful communication.